jiexiangfan/BlackJack.io/README.md

-# BlackJackOnWeb
+# BlackJack.io
-A project that uses React and Typescript to build BlackJack game on web browser.
+A project that uses React Native and Typescript to build BlackJack game on andriod and ios.